10 Top tips for visiting beautiful Bali after the Pandemic

 If your nationality is from one of the 75 countries listed here, you can enter Bali on a VOA visa.
 You don’t need to get a Visa beforehand!
 This Visa you get at the airport on arrival, before you go through immigration (look for the VOA stand before you queue for immigration).
 You can pay for this Visa in IDR local currency or on your credit card, which currently is IDR 500.000 (about $34).

-Note that you can’t work here in Bali on this Visa… it’s a VISITORS Visa.
+Note that you can’t work here in Bali on this Visa… it’s a VISITORS and tourist visa.

 If you wish to work in Bali, if you don’t have the correct Visa, you could pay a hefty fine, get deported or even be blacklisted.
-The Indonesian government takes this law extremely seriously (I’ve learned the hard way).
+The Indonesian government takes this law extremely seriously.
 So you want to ensure you are always sticking to the rules and are legal.
 That said, the rules are unclear, and there is a lot of grey area.
-So, if Bali is somewhere you would like to live and work long-term, I would suggest getting my Bali Living online course which has much more in-depth information on other visa options and the best visa agents to use!
+So, if Bali is somewhere you would like to live and work long-term, I would suggest getting my Online Course - Bali Living - How to Live & Work in Bali - which has much more in-depth information on other visa options and the best visa agents to use!

 3) A summary of what you need for entry into Bali